 SATURDAY, MAY 31, 1873.
 Education with Us.

-How lamentably many white men in this county are unable to write their names!
+How lamentably many white men ic this county are unable to write their names!
 Village life with its small confine of duties and its narrow world of gossip shuts us out from contact with the rude ignorance that prevails to an alarming extent.

-In some parts of this County families and clans of men lead lives as savage, untamed and heathen as the Indians of the far West.

-In other parts, witcheraft flourishes and the witch doctor plys a paying trade out of the credulity, superstition and figuorance of the neighbors.
+In some parts of this County families and clans of men lead lives as savage untamed and heathen as the Indians of the far West.
+In other parts, witcheraft flourishes and the witch doctor plys a paying trade out of the credulity, sup rstition and figuorance of the neighbors.
 Of course this is not general.
-But the fact of such gross and barbarian ignorance existing near and around us is

-Education is too generally neglected.
+But the fact of such gross and barbarian ignorance existing near and around us is Education is too generally neglected.
 School houses are wanting or are c'osed.
-Teachers are out of employment or are eking out a miscrable life upon a salary which is not even courteous thanks for their labor.
+Teachers are out of employment or are eking out a miserable life upon a salary which is not even courteous thanks for their labor.
 The fault is with the people.
 The School system is adequate for the edu cation of all the indigent children of the County.
 Compulsion is needed to deal with the stolid and insensate ignorance and brutishness that declines to send the children to school.
 Let the School Authorities, let the pastors, let the friends of education see to it that the law is enforced.
-Every boy and girl must go to school so m any mouths in each year.
+Every boy and girl must go to school so m any months in each year.
 "Kill the Goose that Lays the Golden Eggs."

-The American Farmers Advocate con tains extracts from a speech of Ex-Gov Donelly, of Minnesota before a "Grange" of Husbaniry, The speaker said : "Lu just laws have driven the farmers of the whole country to the wall, and diminish ed their means of existence one third or one half.
+The American Farmers Advocate con tains extracts from a speech of Ex-Gov. Donelly, of Minnesota before a "Grange' of Husban lry, The speaker said : "Lu just laws have driven the farmers of the whole country to the wall, and diminish ed their means of existence one third or one half.
 This of course signifies shrinkage of the entire business of the country to the same extent.
-The laws of the country, and the monopoly power ni they create and 'protect,' have been bent to impoverish the people, and now wretched victims of her mavigation porarily interchanged Circuits.
-Judge it is sacrilegious-for the Government the year before) was\$36,139.
-In penlaws,' whose sole object, in twenty-two Cooke holds Court at Lexington the separate acts, was to monopoli e the trade and commerce of the colonies.
-We suffer tenfold greater wrong, than the colonies ever endured from a precisely similar system of monopoly; we have a remedy, by peaceable revolution at the ballot box, in our own hands, but we seem to lack both the intelligence and the courage to use it."
+The laws of the country, and the monopoly power of they create and 'protect,' have been bent to impoverish the people, and now wretched victims of her 'navigation laws,' whose sole object, in twenty-two separate acts, was to monopolize the trade and commerce of the colonies.
+We suffer tenfold greater wrongs than the colonies ever endured from a precisely similar system of monopoly; we have a remedy, by peaceable revolution at the ballot box, in our own hands; but we seem to lack both the intelligence and the courage to use it."
+Newspaper Coalition.